AlcEccentric/MyRayTracer/README.md

-This is a simple ray tracer following shirley's Ray Tracing in One Weekend.
+This is a simple ray tracer following shirley's Ray Tracing in One Weekend & Ray Tracing the Next Week.